-Some of the senior researchers in contrast have doubts if mobility is essential for science development and instead emphasize the role of internet communication that substitutes mobility at least to some extent.
-Contrastingly, the internet resources are also indicated as extensive thus impermeable and that through contact one can learn better on the important developments.
+Some of the senior researchers in contrast have doubts that mobility is essential for science development and instead emphasize the role of internet communication that substitutes mobility, at least to some extent.
+Contrastingly, the internet resources are also indicated by others as too extensive thus impermeable, and that through personal contact one can learn better about important developments.